OnePlus 11 leaked in full - specifications, pics, the lot

-(Pocket-lint) - The OnePlus 11 will be officially launched on 7 February 2023 during an event in India.
+The OnePlus 11 will be officially launched on 7 February 2023 during an event in India.
 However, thanks to a massive new leak, we don't have to wait that long to find out pretty much everything there is to know about it beforehand.

 Pictures of the next OnePlus handset, the contents of the box it'll come in, plus a specs list have been posted online.